my1396/R-Notes/docs/0304-Quarto.md

 #### In VS Code {-}

+By default Quarto does not automatically render `.qmd` or `.ipynb` files when you save them.
+This is because rendering might be very time consuming (e.g. it could include long running computations) and it's good to have the option to save periodically without doing a full render.

 You have to refresh to see your updates when using VS Code command palette quarto preview.

 You can render a Quarto document in VS Code using the command palette: